UCLA-VAST/AutoDSE/README.md

 ````bash
 autodse <project dir> <working dir> <kernel file> <fastgen|accurategen> [<database file>]
 ````
+The `fastgen` mode performs DSE based on the HLS synthesis.
+The `accurategen` mode additionally generates this bitstream and outputs the best HLS design.

 #### Desgin Space Generator
 If you only want to augment the code with the candidate pragmas and analyze them, run the following command: